mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 {% include image.html file="ideal-facebook.jpg" alt="Ideal Facebook vs. Actual Facebook" max_width="900px" img_link=true %}

 Until a few years ago, I checked Facebook 20-30 times per day.
 At the first hint of boredom, I'd open a new browser tab and check Facebook.
-During a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.
+During a 30-second elevator ride, I'd take my phone out and cycle through Facebook, Twitter, and reddit.

 My usage patterns served all of my negative reasons for using Facebook.
-To satisfy my positive reasons, I didn't have to check it that often.
+To nurture the positive reasons, I didn't have to check it that often.
 Once a day would be sufficient.
 Once per week would probably be fine.

 The first step toward a healthy relationship with your apps is deciding what you want out of them and what you must invest to get it.
-You'll probably find that you can retain the essential benefits from your apps while investing substantially less time and attention.
+You'll probably find that you can retain the essential benefits from your apps while granting them substantially less time and attention.

 ## Twitter